grnet/synnefo/docs/source/devguide.rst

 Optionally, truncate the updated object to the desired length with the ``X-Object-Bytes`` header.

 A data update will trigger an ETag change.
-The new ETag will not correspond to the object's MD5 sum (**TBD**) and will be included in reply headers.
+Updated ETags correspond to the single Merkle hash of the object's hashmap (refer to http://bittorrent.org/beps/bep_0030.html for more information).

 No reply content.
 No reply headers if only metadata is updated.